 Ride the X96 bus from Athens Airport to Piraeus port

 Taking the bus from Athens airport to Piraeus means that you don’t have to chop and change metro lines.
-The bus terminal is situated directly outside the arrivals gate at Athens International.
+The bus terminal is situated directly outside the arrivals gate at Athens International Airport.

 Buses run either every 20 minutes or every 40 minutes depending on the season.
 You can find a detailed schedule of the X96 bus here.